markcornick/linenoise-classic/docs/index.md

-linenoise-classic is a command-line tool that generates strings of
+linenoise-classic is a command-line tool that generates strings of random characters that can be used as reasonably secure passwords.

 Passwords are, by default, chosen from the union of three character
 classes: upper-case letters, lower-case letters, and digits.